openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 Once all of these steps have been carried out, the cluster is ready for executing our benchmark suite.
-In the following section, we present the reproducible benchmarking environment we used for running the GPU computing validation benchmarks on the DGX A100 system.
+In the following section, we present the reproducible benchmarking environment we used for running the GPU computing validation benchmarks on the DGX™ A100 system.

 Reproducible Benchmarking Environment
 =====================================